-The THOR-M dummy and 6 PMHS were exposed to matching impact conditions in the study.
-The THOR-M dummy used in this study corresponds to the metric version of the THOR 50th percentile male dummy, including the SD-3 shoulder assembly (Parent et al. 2013).
-All subsequent references to THOR in this article pertain to this specific ATD model.
-AIS 3+ thoracic injury risk was estimated using the maximum resultant deformation (C{max}) and the total and differential local chest deformations (PC Score) as given by the 4 infra-red telescoping rod for the assessment of chest compression (IRTRACC) dummy sensors and was adjusted to a 65-year-old occupant (Poplin et al. 2017).
+The THOR M dummy and six PMHS were exposed to matching impact conditions in the study.
+The THOR M dummy used in this study corresponds to the metric version of the THOR 50th percentile male dummy, including the SD-3 shoulder assembly (Parent et al., 2013).
+All subsesquent references to THOR in this manuscript pertain to this specific ATD model.
+AIS3+ thoracic injury risk was estimated using the maximum resultant deformation (C{max}) and the total and differential local chest deformations (PC Score) as given by the four IRTRACC dummy sensors and was adjusted to a 65 YO occupant (Poplin et al, 2017).

-As for the PMHS, 6 male elderly surrogates were chosen for this study.
-Computed tomography scans were taken prior to the test to ensure that there were not previous conditions that could compromise the results of the study and posttests to assist in the injury assessment.
-PMHSs were also subjected to a posttest detailed autopsy.
+As for the PMHS, six male elderly surrogates were chosen for this study.
+Computed tomography (CT) scans were taken prior to test, to ensure that there were not previous conditions that could compromise the results of the study, and post tests to assist in the injury assessment.
+PMHS were also subjected to a post-test detailed autopsy.
 The main characteristics of the test subjects are included in Table 1.
-Injuries were coded according to the AIS 2005 update 2008 version (Association for the Advancement of Automotive Medicine 2008).
-Procurement, handling, and testing of the PMHSs was done under the approval of the Ethical Commission for Clinical Research of Aragon, which is the official body responsible for assessing all research projects involving human subjects in the region of Aragon, Spain.
+Injuries were coded according to the AIS 2005 update 2008 version (AAAM, 2008).
+Procurement, handling and testing of the PMHS was done under the approval of the Ethical Commission for Clinical Research of Aragon (CEICA), which is the official body responsible for assessing all research projects involving human subjects in the region of Aragon (Spain).